openbmc/openbmc/poky/bitbake/doc/bitbake-user-manual/bitbake-user-manual-fetching.rst

 -  *"nobranch":* Tells the fetcher to not check the SHA validation for the branch when set to "1".
 The default is "0".
-Set this option for the recipe that refers to the commit that is valid for a tag instead of the branch.
+Set this option for the recipe that refers to the commit that is valid for any namespace (branch, tag, ...) instead of the branch.

 -  *"bareclone":* Tells the fetcher to clone a bare clone into the destination directory without checking out a working tree.
 Only the